Chicago Seven: Post-trial

 Six of the seven defendants remanded to jail received haircuts in the Cook County Jail; John Kifner of The New York Times reports that David Dellinger did not, and the others were "shorn of their long hair for what jail officials announced were 'sanitary reasons'", while the lawyers' sentences were stayed until May 4, to allow them to work on the appeal.
 After the haircuts, Cook County Sheriff Joseph I. Woods showed pictures of the defendants to an audience on February 23, 1970, that Kifner reports consisted of "about 100 laughing and applauding members of the Elk Grove Township Republican organization at a meeting in the suburban Mount Prospect Country Club."

 The defendants were released from jail on February 28, 1970.

 Verdict

 On February 18, 1970, the jury acquitted all seven defendants of conspiracy and acquitted Froines and Weiner on all charges.
 The jury found Davis, Dellinger, Hayden, Hoffman, and Rubin guilty of traveling across state lines with intent to incite a riot.

-In a separate trial, seven of the police officers were acquitted by the jury, and the case against the eighth was dismissed by the prosecution.
+In a separate trial, seven of the indicted police officers were acquitted by the jury, and the case against the eighth indicted police officer was dismissed by the prosecution.

 Sentencing

-On February 20, 1970, in the sentencing phase of the trial, the defendants made statements, including David Dellinger, whose statement included:
+On February 20, 1970, in the sentencing phase of the trial, the defendants made statements, including David Dellinger, who said: